 Recently started using a new laundry detergent, soap, lotion or even began wearing a different kind of fabric?
 If the skin around your nipples is red, itchy, swollen, flaky or burning, you might be dealing with a case of contact dermatitis, according to the Cleveland Clinic.
 These allergic reactions can occur when skin comes in contact with an irritant.

-Fix it: While these allergic reactions can be uncomfortable, they'll will typically clear up within a week or two as long as you steer clear of whatever caused the rash.
+Fix it: While these allergic reactions can be uncomfortable, they will typically clear up within a week or two as long as you steer clear of whatever caused the rash.
 If you've tried a new body product or detergent, see if the itchiness abates when you stop using it.
+If you're not sure of the cause, you can visit a dermatologist or allergist for testing.

 You Have Eczema